Best Way to Get Out Of High Credit Card Debt (if you can’t afford to pay)

 Judge Dear stated, “Lenders are churning out lawsuits without regard for accuracy and improperly collecting debts from consumers.
 The concerns echo a recent abuse in the foreclosure system, a practice known as Robo-signing.”

-As of 2018, lenders across the nation are facing major scrutiny.
+As of 2021, lenders across the nation are facing significant scrutiny.

 According to an article in the Washington Post, amongst other sources, “The Office of the Comptroller of the Currency is investigating JPMorgan Chase after an ex-employee revealed that nearly 23,000 past-due accounts had incorrect balances.”
 This investigation has been ongoing since 2011.

-If your number one goal is to stay current on credit card payments, without even a temporary dip in your credit score, debt validation is not the right option.
-Let’s look at debt relief options that don’t require you to be delinquent on payments.
+If your number one goal is to stay current on credit card payments without even a temporary dip in your credit score, debt validation is not the right option.
+First, let’s look at debt-relief options that don’t require you to be delinquent on payments.
 We will then continue talking about debt validation benefits below.

 But in the meantime, keep this in mind if you are considering debt validation: